zanton123/PixelCuda/README.md

 The situation went a bit out out of hand here.
 One might call it contrived thinking that the NVIDIA Tegra X1 development kit would look a bit odd and the Pixel C would look so sleek when carried around, as this obviously ignores what a CUDA addict would look like with a Pixel C and no access to CUDA.
 Amy's post, brief and concise though maybe not explicitly detailed, is the answer to the final question:

-**"Anyone has method can make Pixel C supported with CUDA access ? "**  '42'
+*"Anyone has method can make Pixel C supported with CUDA access ? " - '42'*

 The newest version of NVIDIA CodeWorks for Android 1R5 now provides support for Android Marshmallow and CUDA 7.0 for Tegra X1 devices and is compatible with the higher versions of the Google Pixel C. NVIDIA CodeWorks needs to be installed on an Intel/AMD x64 processor bearing PC running Ubuntu 14.04 (AMD64).
 Point your Web browser to:

 https://developer.nvidia.com/gameworksdownload#?dn=codeworks-for-android-1r5

-and select Codeworks for Android 1R5 2016/09/07 DOWNLOADS Ubuntu (64 bit) in your Web browser.
+and select **Codeworks for Android 1R5 2016/09/07 DOWNLOADS Ubuntu (64 bit)** in your Web browser.
 You will be asked to sign into your NVIDIA Developer program account.
 If not a member yet, it is time to register with NVIDIA and signup, which is usually quick.
-You can then download the CodeWorksforAndroid-1R5-linux-x64.run file.
+You can then download the **CodeWorksforAndroid-1R5-linux-x64.run** file.
 Locate the file in the Downloads folder and add execute permission and run in a Ubuntu terminal (not on the Pixel C):

-cd Downloads/
+* cd Downloads/
-chmod +x CodeWorksforAndroid-1R5-linux-x64.run
+* chmod +x CodeWorksforAndroid-1R5-linux-x64.run
-./CodeWorksforAndroid-1R5-linux-x64.run
+* ./CodeWorksforAndroid-1R5-linux-x64.run

 This will install NVIDIA's Android Studio and the CUDA toolkit.
 If you are runnuing Ubuntu on an old Laptop that has no CUDA installed, the CUDA toolkit might not install automatically with CodeWorks.
 It is still possible to get the CUDA toolkit by first installing an older version of AndroidWorks or GameWorks for Android and then upgrading to CodeWorks for Android 1R5 with above run file.

 After the installation you should have a full development environment for Android including an Eclipse based IDE setup for native Android development.
 For our purpose the files in the ~/NVPACK/cuda-android-7.0/aarch64-linux-androideabi/ folder are of interest.
 The include/ folder contains the CUDA header files, the lib64/ folder contains the CUDA libraries including libcudart.so for Android, the samples/ folder with the CUDA samples, and the bin/ folder contains some useful tools for profiling and analysing CUDA applications on Android.
 Transfer these folders to a portable disk or USB drive.
-In Termux navidate to the usr/ folder and add a local/cuda-7.0/ folder: cd ~/../usr mkdir local cd local mkdir cuda-7.0
+In Termux navidate to the usr/ folder and add a local/cuda-7.0/ folder:
+* cd ~/../usr
+* mkdir local
+* cd local
+* mkdir cuda-7.0

 Add a symbolic link to cuda:
-ln -s cuda-7.0 cuda
+* ln -s cuda-7.0 cuda

 Copy the files from your portable drive to the Download folder using a file manager App (eg. ES File Explorer).
-Then copy the files and all subfolders to the usr/local/cuda-7.0/ folder: cd cuda-7.0 mkdir bin cp -r ~/storage/shared/Downloads/cuda-android-7.0/aarch64-linux-androideabi/bin/* bin/ mkdir include cp -r ~/storage/shared/Downloads/cuda-android-7.0/aarch64-linux-androideabi/include/* include/ mkdir lib64 cp -r ~/storage/shared/Downloads/cuda-android-7.0/aarch64-linux-androideabi/lib64/* lib64/ mkdir samples cp -r ~/storage/shared/Downloads/cuda-android-7.0/aarch64-linux-androideabi/samples/* samples/
+Then copy the files and all subfolders to the usr/local/cuda-7.0/ folder:
+* cd cuda-7.0
+* mkdir bin
+* cp -r ~/storage/shared/Downloads/cuda-android-7.0/aarch64-linux-androideabi/bin/* bin/
+* mkdir include
+* cp -r ~/storage/shared/Downloads/cuda-android-7.0/aarch64-linux-androideabi/include/* include/
+* mkdir lib64
+* cp -r ~/storage/shared/Downloads/cuda-android-7.0/aarch64-linux-androideabi/lib64/* lib64/
+* mkdir samples
+* cp -r ~/storage/shared/Downloads/cuda-android-7.0/aarch64-linux-androideabi/samples/* samples/

-Now add a symbolic link for lib and libcuda.so: ln -s lib64/ lib cd lib64 ln -s /system/vendor64/libnvcompute.so libcuda.so
+Now add a symbolic link for lib and libcuda.so:
+* ln -s lib64/ lib
+* cd lib64
+* ln -s /system/vendor64/libnvcompute.so libcuda.so

 The NVIDIA CUDA for Android files are now in /data/data/com.termux/files/usr/local/cuda-7.0 and we have a clang for compiling CUDA C++.
 What is still missing are the NVIDIA tools ptxas and fatbinary for generating device code that can be embedded in executables.
 However, with the present installation you can generate ptx files that can be loaded using the CUDA driver API (see the vectorAddDrv or matrixMulDrv CUDA samples).
 It is a good idea to test for functionality at this point.
 We need to set the LD_LIBRARY_PATH, which currently points to /data/data/com.termux/usr/lib (use echo $LD_LIBRARY_PATH).
-For this we add to our ~/cuda and ~/normal shell scripts: echo "LD_LIBRARY_PATH=$LD_LIBRARY_PATH" >> ~/normal echo "export LD_LIBRARY_PATH=/system/lib64:/data/data/com.termux/files/usr/lib:/data/data/com.termux/files/local/cuda/lib64:/system/vendor/lib64" >> ~/cuda
+For this we add to our ~/cuda and ~/normal shell scripts:
+* echo "LD_LIBRARY_PATH=$LD_LIBRARY_PATH" >> ~/normal
+* echo "export LD_LIBRARY_PATH=/system/lib64:/data/data/com.termux/files/usr/lib:/data/data/com.termux/files/local/cuda/lib64:/system/vendor/lib64" >> ~/cuda

-Move the cuda samples into the home folder: cd ~ mkdir CUDA-7.0-samples mv ../usr/local/cuda/samples/ CUDA-7.0-samples/
+Move the cuda samples into the home folder:
+* cd ~
+* mkdir CUDA-7.0-samples
+* mv ../usr/local/cuda/samples/ CUDA-7.0-samples/

-First try to compile the deviceQuery sample: cd 1_Utilities/deviceQuery
+First try to compile the deviceQuery sample:
+* cd 1_Utilities/deviceQuery
-. ~/cuda
+* . ~/cuda
-gcc --verbose --cuda-path=/data/data/com.termux/files/usr/local/cuda --cuda-gpu-arch=sm_53 -I../../../../usr/local/cuda/include -I../../common/inc -lgnustl_shared -L /data/data/com.termux/files/usr/local/cuda/lib64 -lcudart -L /sytsem/lib64 -L /system/vendor/lib64 -lnvcompute -o deviceQuery deviceQuery.cpp
+* gcc --verbose --cuda-path=/data/data/com.termux/files/usr/local/cuda --cuda-gpu-arch=sm_53 -I../../../../usr/local/cuda/include -I../../common/inc -lgnustl_shared -L /data/data/com.termux/files/usr/local/cuda/lib64 -lcudart -L /sytsem/lib64 -L /system/vendor/lib64 -lnvcompute -o deviceQuery deviceQuery.cpp

 This should compile and give an executable deviceQuery in the same folder.
 To run type:
-./deviceQuery
+* ./deviceQuery

 You should see no a list of capabilities of your Tegra X1 Maxwell GPU.
-Next navigate to the vectorAddDrv example. cd ../../0_Simple/vectorAddDrv/
+Next navigate to the vectorAddDrv example.
+* cd ../../0_Simple/vectorAddDrv/

-Compile vectorAdd_kernel.cu with the clang compiler we build before (ignore linker warning): clang++ -target aarch64-linux-android --cuda-path=/data/data/com.termux/files/usr/local/cuda --cuda-gpu-arch=sm_35 ../../../../usr/local/cuda/include -I../../common/inc -I../../../../usr/include --cuda-device-only -S -o vectorAdd_kernel64.ptx  vectorAdd_kernel.cu
+Compile vectorAdd_kernel.cu with the clang compiler we build before (ignore linker warning):
+* clang++ -target aarch64-linux-android --cuda-path=/data/data/com.termux/files/usr/local/cuda --cuda-gpu-arch=sm_35 ../../../../usr/local/cuda/include -I../../common/inc -I../../../../usr/include --cuda-device-only -S -o vectorAdd_kernel64.ptx  vectorAdd_kernel.cu

 A ptx file vectorAdd_kernel64.ptx should now be in the same directors.
 Use cat vectorAdd_kernel64.ptx to see the ptx code.
-Next compile the vectorAddDrv.cpp using the compiler comming with Termux gcc (clang 3.9.1): gcc --cuda-path=/data/data/com.termux/files/usr/local/cuda --cuda-gpu-arch=sm_53 -I../../../../usr/local/cuda/include -I../../common/inc -lgnustl_shared -L /data/data/com.termux/files/usr/local/cuda/lib64 -lcudart -L /system/lib64 -L /system/vendor/lib64 -lnvcompute -o vectorAddDrv vectorAddDrv.cpp
+Next compile the vectorAddDrv.cpp using the compiler comming with Termux gcc (clang 3.9.1):
+* gcc --cuda-path=/data/data/com.termux/files/usr/local/cuda --cuda-gpu-arch=sm_53 -I../../../../usr/local/cuda/include -I../../common/inc -lgnustl_shared -L /data/data/com.termux/files/usr/local/cuda/lib64 -lcudart -L /system/lib64 -L /system/vendor/lib64 -lnvcompute -o vectorAddDrv vectorAddDrv.cpp

 You can run the vectorAddDrv executable in the same folder with:
-./vectorAddDrv
+* ./vectorAddDrv

 If the output ends with "Result = PASS" everything looks promising.
 When troubleshooting consider that we used the compiler that comes with Termux for the .cpp files, and only the .ptx file was generated by the clang version built from source.
 Errors can be related to either PATH, LD_LIBRARY_PATH, missing files or the Termux clang compiler setup (gcc).
-You can also use the Termux compiler the generate LLVM IR code from .cu files and then use the NVPTX backend llc from the LLVM version built from source to get ptx code: g++ -s --cuda-path=/data/data/com.termux/files/usr/local/cuda --cuda-device-only -emit-llvm --cuda-gpu-arch=sm_53 -I../../../../usr/local/cuda/include -I../../common/inc vectorAdd_kernel.cu -o vectorAdd_kernel.bc
+You can also use the Termux compiler the generate LLVM IR code from .cu files and then use the NVPTX backend llc from the LLVM version built from source to get ptx code:
+* g++ -s --cuda-path=/data/data/com.termux/files/usr/local/cuda --cuda-device-only -emit-llvm --cuda-gpu-arch=sm_53 -I../../../../usr/local/cuda/include -I../../common/inc vectorAdd_kernel.cu -o vectorAdd_kernel.bc

-vectorAdd_kernel.bc LLVM IR byte code can be passed to the NVPTX backend: llc -mtriple=nvptx64-nvidia-cuda -filetype=asm vectorAdd_kernel.bc -o vectorAdd_kernel64.ptx
+vectorAdd_kernel.bc LLVM IR byte code can be passed to the NVPTX backend:
+* llc -mtriple=nvptx64-nvidia-cuda -filetype=asm vectorAdd_kernel.bc -o vectorAdd_kernel64.ptx

 ##NVIDIA Linux for Tegra